 Film entries must be submitted by the rights holder(s) or with express written permission of the rights holder(s).
 By submitting, entrants affirm that they have the right to submit their entry to the Festival and that all clearances and licenses have been obtained, including but not limited to, music, locations, on-camera talent and voice talent.
 The rights holder(s) will hold the Underexposed Film Festival yc or the Arts Council of York County harmless for any claim involving, but not limited to, claims, liabilities, losses, damages; and expenses involving, but not limited to, copyright, trademark, credits, intellectual property, credits, publicity, screening, or royalty infringement(s) related to submitted work(s).

 The Arts Council of York County and the Underexposed Film Festival yc promote the Festival and the schedule of screenings via media including newspapers, emails, social networks, television and radio.
-We encourage filmmakers to help promote their films by promoting their screenings to industry professionals, distributors, the press, and the general public.
+We encourage filmmakers to help promote the screening of their films at the 2023 UFFyc by promoting their screenings to industry professionals, distributors, the press, and the general public.